Miracle (2004 film): Release

-Miracle was released with a rating of PG, meaning that Parental Guidance is suggested.
+Miracle was released with a rating of PG.

+Home media

+Miracle was released on DVD and VHS on May 18, 2004.
+The DVD version of the film is THX certified, being a two-disc release.
+The Blu-Ray was released on June 16, 2009.

 Reception

 Box office

-Miracle grossed $19,377,577 on its opening weekend, February 8, on 2,605 screens.
-It closed with a worldwide gross of $64,445,708.
+Miracle grossed $19.4 million on its opening weekend on 2,605 screens, ranking second behind Barbershop 2: Back in Business.
+It closed with a worldwide gross of $64.4 million.

 Critical response

-On Rotten Tomatoes, Miracle has an approval rating of 81% based on 165 reviews, with an average rating of 7.01/10.
+On Rotten Tomatoes, Miracle has an approval rating of 81% based on 166 reviews, with an average rating of 7/10.
 The site's critical consensus reads: "Kurt Russell's performance guides this cliche-ridden tale into the realm of inspirational, nostalgic goodness."
 On Metacritic the film has a weighted average score of 68 out of 100, based on 36 critics, indicating "generally favorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "A" on an A+ to F scale.

 Elvis Mitchell of The New York Times stated that the movie "does a yeoman's job of recycling the day-old dough that passes for its story."
 Kenneth Turan of the Los Angeles Times referred to the movie as "a classically well-made studio entertainment that, like The Rookie of a few years back, has the knack of being moving without shamelessly overdoing a sure thing."
+Bill Muller of The Arizona Republic gave it a 2.5 out of a 5 scoring, saying, "Even for a Disney sports movie, this is a treacly affair, complete with an Armageddon-style hero shot that just screams manipulation."
+Deborah Hornblow of Hartford Courant earned a rating of 3 out of 5, stating that "the result is something like the Seabiscuit of sports team films or a Remember the Titans of the Cold War."
 O'Callahan said in an interview that while the fight between him and McClanahan was fictional, the film accurately portrayed the "pretty intense" rivalry between Boston Terriers and Minnesota Gophers players, and was overall "pretty darn close" to actual events.

-As of January 2017 Miracle was rated the number two sports movie of all time with a rating of 8.85 out of 10 in the ongoing poll at Sports In Movies, after maintaining the number one spot for several years.
+As of May 2023, Miracle was rated the number six sports movie of all time with a rating of 9.06 out of 10 at Sports In Movies, after maintaining the number one spot for several years.